 Reducing environmental impacts from offices

-The Recruit Group began vigorously implementing ecological activities in company offices in fiscal 2009.
+Recruit Group began vigorously implementing ecological activities in company offices in fiscal 2009, with a focus on offices in Japan.
 Today we continue educational activities for the entire Recruit Group with the Group General Affairs Department taking a leading role.
 Examples include educational posters on elevator hall displays and restroom walls to show specific efforts being made in the Group.
 These posters use many illustrations for easy understanding.
 We also put notices asking employees to save energy and avoid wasteful use of paper in our in-house magazine, Suka 2.
 This magazine is used for employee education, such as on professional behavior, and to introduce company events.

 At our main offices in Gran Tokyo South Tower, lights automatically go off at 8:00 pm, 10:00 pm, and 1:00 am to save energy.
 During the daytime, floors that receive good sunlight use this natural light for office lighting during hours when it is bright outside.
 We also conduct energy- and resource-saving activities across our locations nationwide, focusing on everything from conference rooms to copy machines.